alfredbaudisch/GodotPhoenixChannels/README.md

 # Phoenix Channels Client for Godot and GDScript ![Godot 3.3](https://img.shields.io/badge/godot-v3.3-%23478cbf)

 GodotPhoenixChannels is a GDScript and [Godot Engine](https://godotengine.org) implementation for the Channels API of the [Phoenix Framework](http://www.phoenixframework.org/).
 It enables Godot projects and games to connect to Phoenix Channels to leverage the connected massive real-time capabilities of Elixir and Phoenix backends.
-Compatible with Godot 3.* (including 3.2.*).
+Compatible with Godot 3.*.

 Before diving in, if you want to see some crazy numbers about the scalability of Phoenix, check [The Road to 2 Million Websocket Connections in Phoenix](https://phoenixframework.org/blog/the-road-to-2-million-websocket-connections) and [How Discord Scaled Elixir to 5,000,000 Concurrent Users](https://blog.discordapp.com/scaling-elixir-f9b8e1e7c29b).